Sleighs/Mint-2048/README.md

 # 2048 Mint

 Mint is a fresh reimagining of the puzzle game 2048 made with new gameplay features.
-To win, match tiles and use abilities to create the 2048 tile and win the game.
+Mtch tiles, perform combos and use abilities to create the 2048 tile and win the game.

 ### [Play 2048 Mint](https://plus-7ed02.firebaseapp.com/)